- What is Frontline?

 Frontline’s is a faith-based organisation and we want to help everyone who needs assistance, regardless of race, colour, sexual orientation, disability, belief or anything else.
 You just have to be someone in need of our help and we will seek to provide it.

-A YouTube video about how we work can be found here, and we would encourage you to read more about how Frontline here, where you will see that John Stevens has stepped down as CEO but remains in the valuable role of Spokesperson.
+A YouTube video about how we work can be found here, and we would encourage you to read more about how Frontline began and has developed here, where you will see that John Stevens has stepped down as CEO but remains in the valuable role of Spokesperson.
 Dominic Williams, who has worked for Frontline for some years, is the new CEO.
-You can here Dominic’s interview on Wave 105 in April 2019 in the following:
+You can hear Dominic’s interview on Wave 105 in April 2019 in the following:

 You can read our Privacy Notice here.